Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | You may attack with ranged weapons using Might to hit instead of Grace.

     | **Long Shot**
-    | When you make a ranged or spell attack, its range can be surpassed by up to twice its original.
+    | When you make a ranged/spell attack, its range can be surpassed by up to twice its original.
 Each square beyond its original range inflicts a -1 die penalty on the attack roll.

   .. tab-item:: Rank 2

     | **Zero In**
     | At the end of your turn, you may choose a target square to focus your sights on.
-At the end of your turns thereafter, including this one, you gain 1 stack of Aim - allowing you to ignore 2 die penalties from Long Shot against any targets in that square - which stacks up to 2.
+At the end of your turns thereafter, including this one, you gain 1 stack of Aim - allowing you to ignore 2 die penalties from Long Shot against your target square - which stacks up to 2.
 This is treated as a concentration effect; any spending of Stamina or Anima that does not affect your target square removes 1 Aim.
-During your turn, you may also spend 1 Aim to move the target square 2 squares in any direction, or choose a new square, which resets all Aim.
+During your turn, you may also spend 1 Aim to move the target square a distance equal to your Footwork, or choose a new square, which resets all Aim.
-    | If the target square is within your normal range, you gain +1 die to ranged or spell attack rolls against any targets in that square, as long as you have at least one stack of Aim.
+    | If the target square is within your normal range, you gain +1 die to ranged/spell attack rolls against any targets in that square, as long as you have at least one stack of Aim.

     | **Overwatch**
-    | You can make an attack of opportunity with a ranged or thrown weapon against any creature entering or exiting Zero In's target square.
-However, creatures can make a tactics- or perception-adjacent skill check to determine where you are currently aiming.
+    | You can make an attack of opportunity with a ranged weapon against any creature entering or exiting Zero In's target square.
+Creatures can make a tactics- or perception-adjacent skill check to determine where you are currently aiming.
+    | When spending Stamina to ready a ranged/spell attack for a creature crossing your target square, you gain +1 die to its attack roll, which does not stack with the attack roll bonus from Zero In.

   .. tab-item:: Rank 3